Thousands of marchers in British Columbia say no to Trans Mountain pipeline

 Kinder Morgan says it is moving ahead with preparatory work at two terminals in Burnaby but still needs many local permits and federal approvals to start construction.

 The project has drawn legal challenges and opposition from environmental groups and Native American tribes as well as from municipalities such as Vancouver and Burnaby.
-It’s also sparked a dispute between the provinces of Alberta, which has the world’s third largest oil reserves, and British Columbia.
+It’s sparked a dispute between the provinces of Alberta, which has the world’s third largest oil reserves, and British Columbia.

 Kinder Morgan says expansion of the pipeline, which has operated since 1953, can be operated safely, will provide jobs, and is vital to shippers eager to reach what they hope will be lucrative export markets.

-If this movement has a totem animal, it is orca whales and the salmon that are their food: Pipeline opponents Saturday waved models of salmon on sticks, held aloft giant inflatable killer whales, and waved several pods worth of orca fins in the massive crowd.
+If this movement has totem animals, they are orca whales and the salmon that are their food: Pipeline opponents Saturday waved models of salmon on sticks, held aloft giant inflatable killer whales, and waved several pods worth of orca fins in the massive crowd.

-As First Nations leaders spoke from a podium at rally thundering with drums, work continued in a cedar grove just up a path, in the woods.
+As First Nations leaders spoke from a podium at a rally thundering with drums, work continued in a cedar grove just up a path, in the woods.
 There, workers built Place to Watch From: a red cedar structure where pipeline opponents intend to encamp to hold ceremonies and thwart the pipeline.

 No arrests were reported Saturday.

-“We did this centuries ago, to protect our people,” said Will George of Tsleil Waututh, who said he and other pipeline opponents would continuously occupy the Watch House for good, until the pipeline is stopped.
+“We did this centuries ago, to protect our people,” said Will George of Tsleil-Waututh, who said he and other pipeline opponents would continuously occupy the Watch House for good, until the pipeline is stopped.

 The Watch House is being built, and Saturday’s march remained outside of a 50-meter exclusion zone won by Kinder Morgan in court Friday from its property on Burnaby Mountain.
 The zone is intended to keep demonstrators out of the work zone, where trees are being cut to prepare for boring a tunnel through Burnaby Mountain for the new pipeline.

-The Watch House is being erected right over the existing pipeline the new one is planned to twin.
+The Watch House is being erected right over the existing pipeline that the new one is planned to twin.
 And its foundation was built on cement piers, sturdy, strong, and lasting.

 “I invite people to come stand with us,” George said.
 “It is time to warrior-up.”

-The pipeline expansion already been approved by the federal government of Canada, but is stalled in the courts, with work underway only in Burnaby so far and much of the final route still to be determined.
+The pipeline expansion has been approved by the federal government of Canada but is stalled in the courts, with work underway only in Burnaby and much of the final route still to be determined.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.